Senator Henry Clay, President Taylor and other political celebrities from Kentucky shaped our world

 Cassius Marcellus Clay (October 19, 1810-1903) – The Lion of White Hall, Ambassador to Russia, abolitionist, a founder of the Republican Party.
 Born and died in Madison County.

-Henry Clay* (April 12, 1777-1852) – The Great Compromiser, U.S. Senator, Speaker of the U.S. House of Representatives, U.S. Secretary of State.
+Henry Clay* (April 12, 1777-1852) – The Great Compromiser, United States Senator, Speaker of the U.S. House of Representatives, U.S. Secretary of State.
 Born in Hanover County, Virginia, died in Washington, D.C.
 Clay’s estate is named Ashland, in Lexington.
 Clay is buried in the Lexington Cemetery.

-John Sherman Cooper (August 23, 1901-1991) – U.S. Senator, ambassador to India and East Germany, member of the Warren Commission.
+John Sherman Cooper (August 23, 1901-1991) – Served in the U.S. senate, ambassador to India and East Germany, member of the Warren Commission.
 Born in Somerset, Kentucky and died in Washington, D.C.

 Jefferson Davis (June 3, 1808-1889) – Only President of the Confederate States of America, 1861-65.
 Born in Christian County, and died in New Orleans, Louisiana.